 If you find yourself struggling with depression during pregnancy, you’re not alone.
 During pregnancy, 14–23 percent of women will experience symptoms of depression.
 Pregnancy can also trigger emotions that make depression more difficult to cope with.

 Detecting depression is important

 While changes in sleep, appetite, and libido (sex drive) are commonplace during pregnancy, they can also be signals for depression.
 The risks of untreated depression can be serious and can affect the health of mothers and babies.
-As the Mayo Clinic notes, depression can cause moms to not get prenatal care, not eat foods that are good for them and their babies, and not have the energy to take care of themselves.
+As the Mayo Clinic notes, depression can cause moms to miss prenatal care, not eat foods that are good for them and their babies, and not have the energy to take care of themselves.
 Some moms even turn to smoking or drinking alcohol.
 All of these increase the risks for premature birth, low birth weight, fetal growth restriction, postpartum depression, and other problems.

 You can get treatment even when pregnant

 You may have been told that you shouldn’t take antidepressants when you’re pregnant.
 But treatment is available—even during pregnancy.

 The decision to use antidepressants during pregnancy is based on weighing the risks and benefits.
 In a recent extensive study, some antidepressants were found to slightly increase the risk of birth defects.
 But others were found to bring no added risk.
 Even for those medications that increased the risk, the overall risk was found to be small.